 Keeping your elevator in tip-top shape comes at a cost — a much lower one than the price of a serious repair or even replacement as a result of not keeping up with maintenance.
 Plus, you can’t put a price tag on the benefits of an elevator in your home.
 For something that adds convenience, accommodates aging residents and pets, safely transports those with mobility issues and adds value to your home, maintenance comes at a small cost.
 So, just how much does it cost to maintain a residential elevator?

-Although costs vary, elevator maintenance usually costs homeowners a couple of hundred dollars.
+Although costs vary, residential elevator maintenance costs homeowners a couple of hundred dollars.
 With regularly scheduled maintenance, you can avoid dropping much more on a major emergency fix, which could potentially exceed $1,000.
 Sometimes you might end up spending a little more on repairs if you have a larger elevator with a more intricate drive system, for example, as more moving parts could potentially malfunction if you aren’t getting regular maintenance.
 Just like your elevator, your contract and where you live can affect how often you need maintenance, these factors can impact the costs associated with maintenance, too.
 However, maintenance costs are an easy trade-off for the peace of mind associated with a residential elevator.
 Plus, it’s much more affordable than replacing an elevator altogether, which could cost around $20,000.

 DIY Home Elevator Maintenance Tips